Rebecca Schulz

 Rebecca Schulz (/ʃʊlts/ SHUULTS; born July 30, 1984) is a Canadian politician who was elected in the 2019 Alberta general election to represent the electoral district of Calgary-Shaw in the 30th Alberta Legislature.

 She is a member of the United Conservative Party.
 She was appointed to the Executive Council of Alberta as the Minister of Children's Services on April 30, 2019, by Alberta Premier Jason Kenney.
 Schulz was a candidate for leader of the United Conservative Party in 2022 following the resignation of Premier Jason Kenney as leader.
 Schulz placed fourth.

-After the leadership race election, Premier Danielle Smith appointed Rebecca Schulz as the Minister of Municipal Affairs, she was sworn in on October 24, 2022.
-Since June 9, 2023, she serves as Alberta's Minister of Environment and Protected Areas.
+After the leadership election, Premier Danielle Smith appointed Schulz as the Minister of Municipal Affairs.
+She served as Alberta's Minister of Environment and Protected Areas from June 9, 2023, until her resignation on January 2, 2026.

 Background

 Schulz holds a Master's degree in Communication from Johns Hopkins University and a Bachelor of Arts with Honours in English from the University of Saskatchewan.

 Rebecca Schulz first got involved in politics in 2009 when she worked in the Office of the 14th Premier of Saskatchewan, Brad Wall.
 She also worked as an event coordinator at the University of Ottawa - L'Hereux Dubé Social Justice Fund for seven months, a senior communications officer at SaskEnergy, and a media relations officer at the Government of Saskatchewan.
 Then, Rebecca Schulz worked as a manager of media relations at Saskatchewan Government Insurance from 2012 to 2013, and as Director of Communications at the Ministry of Education in the Government of Saskatchewan.
 Just before becoming an MLA, she worked as Director of Alumni Marketing and Communications at the University of Calgary.

 Rebecca Schulz was raised in a small town in Saskatchewan.
-She and her husband, Cole moved to Alberta, and they have two young children.
+She and her husband, Cole, moved to Alberta, and they have two young children.

 Political career

 Minister of Children's Services (2019–2022)

 Schulz was appointed to the Executive Council of Alberta as the Minister of Children's Services on April 30, 2019, by Alberta Premier Jason Kenney.

 As the Minister of Children's Services, she sponsored Bill 39, the Child Care Licensing (Early Learning and Child Care) Amendment Act, 2020.
 The bill passed on December 1, 2020.
-This Act is to be interpreted and applied in a manner that supports and preserves the safety, security, well-being, and development of the child in addition to flexible childcare choice and accessibility for families.
-Lastly, it seeks to engage parents, guardians, and community members in the provision of childcare supports the child's optimal development.
+This Act is to be interpreted and applied in a manner that supports and preserves the safety, security, well-being, and development of the child, in addition to providing flexible childcare choices and accessibility for families.
+Lastly, it seeks to engage parents, guardians, and community members in the provision of childcare to support the child's optimal development.

 She was responsible for negotiating on behalf of Alberta the federal-provincial agreement on childcare.